ziguilp/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Check the **Show VPN status in menu bar** checkbox.
 1. Click **Connect**.

 (Optional feature) Enable **VPN On Demand** to automatically start a VPN connection when your Mac is on Wi-Fi.
 To enable, check the **Connect on demand** checkbox for the VPN connection, and click **Apply**.
 You can customize VPN On Demand rules to exclude certain Wi-Fi network(s) such as your home network.
-See [[Supporters] **Guide:** Customize IKEv2 VPN On Demand rules for macOS and iOS](https://ko-fi.com/post/Support-this-project-and-get-access-to-supporter-o-O5O7FVF8J)
+See **Guide:** Customize IKEv2 VPN On Demand rules for macOS and iOS in [:book: eBook: Set Up Your Own IPsec VPN, OpenVPN and WireGuard Server](https://hwdsl2.gumroad.com/l/vpnen/SETUPVPN).

 <details>
 <summary>